micmejia/bible-dump/NKJV/Luke/Luke 19.md

 Therefore He said: "A certain nobleman went into a far country to receive for himself a kingdom and to return.

 ###### 13
-So he called ten of his servants, delivered to them ten [^e]minas, and said to them, 'Do business till I come.'
+So he called ten of his servants, delivered to them ten minas, and said to them, 'Do business till I come.'

 ###### 14
 But his citizens hated him, and sent a delegation after him, saying, 'We will not have this _man_ to reign over us.'